Are you interested in being appointed to serve in the Florida Conference of the United Methodist Church?

 Applicants from other Methodist or other Christian denominations would have to have their education and ordination assessed to determine to what clergy status it is equivalent to in the UMC.
 They may be considered for transfer as a licensed local pastor, a provisional member or in full connection depending on their educational assessment.

-If you have any questions about this process please contact:
+If you have any questions about this process please view the video below and or contact: